It is not an easy task to briefly talk about Brazilian culture.

 Fun fact about Brazilian culture: Most people carry toothpaste and toothbrushes in their purses/backpacks so they can brush their teeth after eating.

 Although we host one of the world’s biggest Gay Prides, that doesn’t mean there isn’t prejudice or homophobia in the country.
-Unfortunately, reality is far from that.
+Unfortunately, the reality is far from that.

 The LGBTQ community frequently deals with intimidation and threatening situations, especially in smaller cities—from workspace to school and the streets.